matrix-org/matrix-spec/content/client-server-api/modules/push.md

  * `"LUNCH"` (case-insensitive; `*` may match zero characters)

-The following `membership` values will NOT match:
+The following `topic` values will NOT match:
  * `" lunch"` (note leading space)
  * `"lunc"` (`?` must match a character)
  * `null` (not a string)